SilvVF/KtorSandwichWrapper/README.md

 these operate equivalent to the ktor HttpClient Methods All of the methods will return and ApiResponse that is almost equivalent to the one from Sandwhich.
-The ApiResponse has many extension funcitons available to it that can help when handle api responses.
+The ApiResponse has many extension funcitons available to it that can help when handling api responses.

 to see all of the extension go to KtorSandwich/io/silv/ktorsandwich/ApiResponseExtensions